StanJulia/CmdStan.jl/docs/src/WALKTHROUGH.md

 }
 "
 ```

-The next step is to create a Stanmodel object.
-The most common way to create such an object is by giving the model a name while the Stan model is passed in, both through keyword (hence optional) arguments:
+Create a Stanmodel object by giving the model a name and pass in the Stan model:
 ```
 stanmodel = Stanmodel(name="bernoulli", model=bernoullistanmodel);
 ```

-Above Stanmodel() call creates a default model for sampling.
-By default the subsequent call to stan() will return an MCMCChains.Chains object.
+This creates a default model for sampling.
+A subsequent call to stan() will return an array of samples.

-The pre-v5.0.0 behavior is available by specifying ```output_format=:array``` in the StanModel call.
-This is still used is many of the examples.

 Other arguments to Stanmodel() can be found in [`Stanmodel`](@ref)